DBSMikeB/SpringBootReact/README.md

 I "think" the only configuration is in application.properties file<br>
 spring.datasource.username=sa<br>
 spring.datasource.password=&%$#$%*<br>
+And also requires an 'employees' database.
+Tables should be created dynamically.

 Need to edit this file for your database credentials/connection.